-The Electoral College was designed to skew Presidential elections in favor of wealthy slavers in the South.
-In 1787 James Madison, a third generation slaver, built multiple slaver advantages into the new Constitution.
+The Electoral College was designed to in the South.
+In 1787 James Madison, a third generation slaver, .
 One of the most enduring has been the Electoral College.
-There have been over 700 attempts to abolish the Electoral College.
+There have been over to abolish the Electoral College.
 As a direct result of Madison's design, 10 of the first 12 Presidents owned slaves.
 4 of the first 5 Presidents were Virginia slavers.

-We could do nothing, continue using an archaic system from 1787 designed to skew elections, concentrate power, exclude people, have severly constrained, unaccountable choices from two parties who don't represent most people in the country, that do a better job of representing predatory corporations.
-Or, we could decide to dump the slavers' value system and adopt Proportional Representation, starting in local Home Rule communities.
+We could do nothing, continue using an archaic system from 1787 designed to skew elections, concentrate power, exclude people, have severely constrained, unaccountable choices from two parties who don't represent most people in the country.
+The Cartel does a better job representing plutocrats and predatory corporations.
+Or, we could decide to dump the slavers' value system and adopt , starting in local communities.
 Something to chew on.

 The Electoral College: Rooted in Slavery